moliver28/research-handbook/content/handbook/engineering/development/sec/govern/_index.md

 ### Weekly updates

 The Govern development teams provide [weekly status updates](https://gitlab.com/groups/gitlab-com/-/epics/2126) using an issue template and CI scheduled job.
-As priorities change, engineering managers update the template to include areas of interest.

-The template highlights priorities, opportunities, risks, and security and availability concerns [here](https://gitlab.com/gitlab-com/govern-sub-department/-/blob/main/.gitlab/issue_templates/govern_stage_weekly_update.md).
+As priorities change, engineering managers update the [template](https://gitlab.com/gitlab-com/govern-sub-department/-/blob/main/.gitlab/issue_templates/govern_stage_weekly_update.md) to include areas of interest such as priorities, opportunities, risks, and security and availability concerns.
+The updates are GitLab internal.

 ### Quarterly review updates